NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 **Please Note:** The assumption is now that the testuser has logged in for the remainder of this section.

-Once logged, the booking page features a form allowing the testuser to create a booking.
+Once logged, the booking page features a form allowing testuser to create a booking.
 The information collected on the form is:

 - Email - required field (in the correct format).
 - Phone - required field (in the correct format with a maximum of 11 numbers).